HL7/US-Core/input/pagecontent/general-guidance.md

 The search expectations and US Core Profiles have been developed and tested using *logical FHIR ids*.
 Therefore a [reference] to a US Core resource should include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).

 Many of the profiles in this guide [reference] other FHIR resources that are also US Core Profiles.
-This is defined in the formal profile definitions.
+These references are defined in the formal profile definitions.
 For example, [US Core CareTeam Profile] references US Core Patient.
 For any other references to base FHIR resources[^2] or not formally defined in a US Core Profiles, the referenced resource should be a US Core Profile if a US Core Profile exists for the resource type.
 For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner should be a valid US Core Patient or US Core Practitioner.
 US Core Resources in the [differential view] and marked as "Must Support" follow the [Must Support] rules.
 Other resources allowed in the base FHIR specification may be referenced.
-For example, RelatedPerson is an allowed target reference in `DocumentReference.author`.
+For example, RelatedPerson is a permitted target reference in `DocumentReference.author`.

 ### Contained Resources

 When responding to a query, servers should not use inline [contained] resources to represent the returned data.
-The only time contained resource can be used is when the source data exists only within the context of the FHIR transaction.
+The only time a contained resource can be used is when the source data exists only within the context of the FHIR transaction.
 For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used for representing the medication.
-If referencing a contained resource in a US Core Profile, the contained resource should be a US Core Profile if a US Core Profile exists for the resource type.
+In addition, if referencing a contained resource in a US Core Profile, the contained resource should be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 ###  Suppressed Data